lsrada42/retail-orders-sql/README.md

 # Retail Sales Performance Analysis Using SQL
+*Constructed a Data Pipeline with Python ETL and Performed SQL-Based Exploration*

 ### Overview
 This project aims to analyze sales performance across different product categories, regions, and time periods using a structured dataset of retail orders.
 The objective is to uncover data-driven insights to inform strategic decision-making related to product performance, revenue growth, and regional trends.